bcbnz/matplotlib-pgfutils/README.md

 Requirements
 ------------

-pgfutils follows [NEP29][3] when determining supported Python versions.
-Any minor version of Python released within the 42 months prior to a pgfutils release is supported, with a minimum of 2 minor versions.
-As of pgfutils 1.8.0, this means Python 3.8 or later.
+pgfutils follows [SPEC0][3] when determining supported Python versions.
+Any minor version of Python released within the 3 years prior to a pgfutils release is supported.
+As of January 2025, this means Python 3.11 or later.

 The only required external dependency is Matplotlib.
-Any minor version of Matplotlib which was first released within the 24 months prior to a pgfutils release is supported, with a minimum of 2 minor versions.
-As of pgfutils 1.8.0, this means Matplotlib 3.3.0 or later.
+Any minor version of Matplotlib which was first released within the 24 months prior to a pgfutils release is supported.
+As of January 2025, this means Matplotlib 3.7.0 or later.

 Older versions of Python or Matplotlib may work, but are not tested and are not supported.